Ph.D. Regulations and Procedures

-The dissertation must have been registered with the office of the campus Chief Academic Officer at least three weeks prior to the oral examination.
-Oral examinations will be scheduled by the department chair but not less than four weeks prior to the Commencement ceremony specified for degree conferral.
+The dissertation must have been registered with the office of the University Dean for Research and Graduate Studies at least two weeks prior to the oral examination.
+Oral examinations will be scheduled by the department chair but not less than five weeks prior to the Commencement ceremony elected for degree conferral.

 The vote of the Oral Committee will be taken by the chair.
-No more than one dissenting vote is permitted by the committee to ensure that the candidate passes this exam.
+More than one dissenting vote by the committee will signify that the candidate fails this exam.
 The candidate will be allowed one repeat examination if there is a failure of the examination unless a majority of the voting members of the Oral Committee vote against a repeat examination.

 The copyright for the dissertation belongs to the candidate.

 The candidate is required to supply a digital version of the dissertation to the library which will be published through the University’s subscription to UMI’s ProQuest online dissertation services.